omrir7/Actions_Validity/README.md

 # Actions_Validity
 With a dataset comprising 1118 transcripts, each tagged with action validity, my objective was to develop a system capable of accurately identifying and validating action occurrence.
 * I haven't uploaded the the trained models due to their sizes.
 If you want to run the full project you should:
-  1. Download the required libraries from req.txt
+  1. Download the required libraries from requieremnts.txt
   2. Train one of the models (SetFit performed better).

 # System Overview